KareemAdel10/2021-Tokyo-Olympics-Analysis-Using-Azure/README.md

   - Transformed data is loaded into a Synapse SQL Pool
 - **Data Exploration:**
   - Azure Storage Explorer is used to interact with Azure Blob Storage and ADLS Gen2.
+- **Data Visualization:**
+  - A Dashboard is created by PowerBI

+## Steps
+1. **Data Ingestion:**
+   - In this step, The data is downloaded, unzipped, converted from XLSM to CSV format, and securely stored in Azure Data Lake Storage (ADLS).
+   - this is how the XLSM files is downloaded and unzipped into the cluster workspace
+    ```
+    import os
+    %pip install kaggle

+    os.environ['KAGGLE_CONFIG_DIR'] = '<directory>/kaggle.json' #enter your directory

+    !kaggle datasets download -d arjunprasadsarkhel/2021-olympics-in-tokyo

+    !unzip 2021-olympics-in-tokyo.zip -d /tmp/2021-olympics-in-tokyo
+    ```